ChiedozieOkoh/armageddon/README.md

 [I recommend using rustup to install cargo](https://doc.rust-lang.org/book/ch01-01-installation.html)

 Clone the repository and run `cargo b --release`
-The release binary produced will be in  `<repository root>/target/release/armageddon`
+The release binary produced will be written to  `<repository root>/target/release/armageddon`

 NOTE: the program depends the the iced ui library which is fairly new, I have only tested it on linux using X11 so I am not sure if its compatible with other operating systems.